Ujstor/aws-terraform/README.md

 ## License

 This code is released under the MIT License.
-See LICENSE.txt.